 This is now a reality thanks to some great Android software from All 4 Hue.

-- Create the special scene that you want to assign to a button.
+- Create a special scene that you want to assign to a button.

-- Add in new sensor and select the available Hue dimmer switch.
-Select from the drop down menu “which button must be pressed to trigger the event.”
-So like in the video shown below they selected “Button Dim Down Long press released”
+- Add in a new sensor and select the available Hue dimmer switch.
+Select from the drop-down menu “which button must be pressed to trigger the event.”

 - Select the affected lights.
 So all, or just a few.